 When I first started on my trip to Peru, I had thought that I would write two posts on my trip.
 “One on our hike and one on our trip to Lima.
 Done and done!”
 However, after stepping foot in beautiful Cusco, Peru, I knew that sharing about this gorgeous city was an opportunity not to be missed.

 Cusco has a life of it’s own – one that is full of such spirit and vitality that it’s difficult to put into words.
 While not nearly as cosmopolitan as more well-known Lima, Cusco has a culture that makes it stand above the rest.
 Just like in the rest of Peru, the people are all incredibly kind and are hard workers.
 However, unlike many of the cities you may visit, the people of Cusco thrive on tradition and fight against change.
-While we were in town, Ray and I celebrated Palm Sunday at a massive, stunning church, but it was immediately followed on Monday by a festival thanking their Patron Saint (the patron saint of earthquakes) for not tearing down the town – a celebration that’s been going since 1650.
+While we were in town, I celebrated Palm Sunday at a massive, stunning church, but it was immediately followed on Monday by a festival thanking their Patron Saint (the patron saint of earthquakes) for not tearing down the town – a celebration that’s been going since 1650.
 The buildings have remained almost entirely the same as they have been for hundreds of years, even surrounded by the cobblestone streets that scare the sports cars out of town.
 Below are some of my top recommendations for things to do, places to eat, and locations to rest your head.

 Things to Do / Places to Visit

 - Walk around Plaza De Aramas – This square in the center of town hosts stunning cathedrals and a wide array of restaurant patios overlooking the square.
 Perfect for people watching or to feel like you’ve travelled back in time.
 Please note that I HIGHLY recommend not feeding the stray dogs that are old pets (we’re talking poodles and retrievers here.)
 They will continue to follow you around town for an extended period of time.